Grenada dove: Breeding

 Grenada doves are assumed to be territorial, and current population estimates are based on this assumption.
 Grenada doves in the Mount Hartman area have been observed fighting (Blockstein 1988), and other Leptotila species show varying degrees of territorial behaviour (Goodwin 1983).
 Herbert Bright maintained captive Leptotila doves in England and documented a breeding pair killing other congeneric doves introduced to the aviary.
-Bright refers to these birds as Well's doves, although his physical descriptions of the birds indicate that they may have been L. verrauxi imported from Tobago.
+Bright refers to these birds as Well's doves, although his physical descriptions of the birds indicate that they may have been L. verreauxi imported from Tobago.

 Only one active Grenada dove nest has been documented.
 This nest was active during January and February and was found in a palm.
 Juveniles also have been found on the ground and photographed by Grenada's Forestry and National Parks Department (FNDP) staff; no nest was documented for this encounter.
 Additionally, there is a record of a dove flushing from a nest.
 Bright noted that Leptotila doves in captivity abandoned their nest when disturbed, but by using artificial nesting substrates, he successfully collected eggs and hand-reared young.
 Bright's doves produced two buff-coloured eggs per clutch.
 This is consistent with literature reports from other members of the genus (Goodwin 1983).

-The majority of information on the nesting ecology for the genus is associated with Leptotila verrauxi.
-Studies indicate that L. verrauxi primarily nests on edges and interiors of brushlands and forest dominated by Pithecellobium ebano and Celtis laevigata (Boydston and DeYoung 1987, Hayslette et al. 2000), and nests are located in a wide variety of nesting substrates (Hayslette 1996, Hogan 1999).
+The majority of information on the nesting ecology for the genus is associated with Leptotila verreauxi.
+Studies indicate that L. verreauxi primarily nests on edges and interiors of brushlands and forest dominated by Pithecellobium ebano and Celtis laevigata (Boydston and DeYoung 1987, Hayslette et al. 2000), and nests are located in a wide variety of nesting substrates (Hayslette 1996, Hogan 1999).